Unitary quantum matter-bounce in a universe with a positive cosmological constant: Evolution of the wave packets and quantum bounce

 Verifying whether the norm of the wave packet is conserved over its evolution is a consistency test for the formalism discussed above, as the functional analysis of the orthogonality of Kummer's functions for positive eigenvalues is scarce in the literature.
 This has been verified numerically.

 In what follows, we consider a Poisson-like distribution as the weight function,

 here $\lambda > 0$ controls the spread and $\kappa > 0$ shapes the skewness.
-In what follows, we term this distribution as $\Lambda$-distribution.
+We term this distribution as $\Lambda$-distribution.
 This choice is motivated by its mathematical tractability and its resemblance to gamma distributions, which naturally describe positive-definite variables like $\Lambda$.
 The mean and variance are:

 yielding a specific variance:

 independent of the parameter $\lambda$.
 Thus, larger $\kappa$ leads to a more sharply peaked distribution around $\bar{\Lambda}$, mimicking a classical limit where $\Lambda$ approaches a definite value.
 In other words, the wave packet represents a quantum superposition of classical universes, each with a distinct $\Lambda$ drawn from \ref{dist}.
 Consequently, classical observables, like scale factor, Hubble parameter and Ricci scalar, must be interpreted as ensemble averages.